 Copy your project's details, including Start Date, End Date and Description, from the Excel table you made earlier.
 You can copy them all at once but be sure not to copy the title.

-Now simply paste the data into PowerPoint using the Office Timeline Paste button.
-Then, make any edits you wish (change colors or shapes, add or remove items, etc.)
+d) Now simply paste the data into PowerPoint using the Office Timeline Paste button.
+Then, make any edits you wish (change colors or shapes, add or remove items, etc.) and click Create.

 2. Your Excel table will be converted into a PowerPoint Gantt chart.